 The policy statement will also require all employees in the organisation to participate, and may require participation from customers, suppliers, shareholders and other third parties.
 In thinking through the security policy, the board will need to consider how it will affect these constituents and/or audiences, and the benefits and disadvantages that the business will experience as a result of this.
 It is a good idea to start thinking these issues through before you commence the detailed process of designing and deploying your ISMS.

-Compiling your policy
+Compiling your information security policy

-Compiling your policy is not always as straightforward as it seems, especially in large or complex organisations, and the final policy may have to reflect the final risk assessment and the Statement of Applicability.
+Compiling your information security policy is not always as straightforward as it seems, especially in large or complex organisations, and the final policy may have to reflect the final risk assessment and the Statement of Applicability.

 The policy must: